Tips for Prompt #1 of the Common App Essay

 Incomplete Without it

 Incomplete.
 This word carries significant weight in the context of your application.
-This prompt offers you an opportunity to tell a story about yourself that is not related to your academic record or your primary extracurricular accomplishments that are already highlighted in other parts of your college application.
+This prompt offers you an opportunity to tell a story about yourself that is not related to your academic record or your primary extracurricular accomplishments already highlighted in your college application.
 If you find that your response to this prompt is a restating or an amplification of something that is already found on your application, consider writing about another topic.

-Through our extensive experience working with students, we have seen many captivating essays.
+Through our extensive experience working with students, the team at Great College Advice has seen many captivating essays.
 These narratives showcase the profound impact of personal experiences, offering a deeper understanding of their perspective.
 The essays below exemplify how individuals skillfully incorporate their background, identity, interests, or talent to create compelling narratives.

 • A student whose long-time hobby was doing magic, despite the fact that his friends thought it was nerdy and weird.
 He presented the essay with some dialogue in it in which friends admitted they thought he was pretty good at it, even though they didn’t think it was as cool as he did.
 This example exemplifies a student’s profound interest in magic, crafting a story of resilience and self-acceptance.
 Their essay reveals how their passion for magic is an integral part of their identity, making their application feel incomplete without sharing this significant aspect of their life.
 The student demonstrates the significance of embracing personal passions and finding fulfillment in activities that may be deemed unconventional or uncool by societal standards.